 Sample Courses

-There are two open spots in every Creative Writing course with a grad section; MAPH students in the Creative Writing Option get priority in these courses, and require instructor permission to register for open slots.
+There are initially two open slots for MAPH students in every Creative Writing course that has a graduate-level section listed.
+MAPH students in the Creative Writing Specialization get priority in these courses, and all students require instructor permission to register.
 There is no prerequisite on any grad section and all MAPH students are exempt from prerequisites.
 You can find the numbers for grad sections on Class Search or CIM.

-If the two grad spots are already taken there is still a chance that the instructor would be interested in adding additional graduate students.
-In that case, students should write to the instructor, ask to be added to the waitlist and once they get the OK, plan to enroll during add/drop.
+If the two grad spots are already taken, instructors may be willing to open additional seats for graduate students.
+Students should email the instructor, ask to be added to the waitlist, and once they receive permission, email the MAPH office to be registered during the current quarter's Add/Drop period.

 Please visit the Creative Writing page for more details on classes and registration.

-• The MAPH Core course (Foundations of Interpretive Theory)
+- MAPH Core course (Foundations of Interpretive Theory).

 Two-Year Language Option for Creative Writing